allan-tulane/fa-23-recitation-01-rdhalwala/README.md

 - [ ] 4.
 Describe the worst case input value of `key` for `linear_search`? for `binary_search`?

 **TODO: your answer goes here**
+The worst case input value of key for linear search would be the key that is not in the list because then the algorithm would have to iterate through the entire list before it determines the key is not in the list.
+The worst case input value of key for binary search would also be when the key does not exist in the array.

 - [ ] 5.
 Describe the best case input value of `key` for `linear_search`? for `binary_search`?

 **TODO: your answer goes here**
+The best case input for a linear search would be a key which matches the first element of the list.
+The best case for a binary search would be a key which matches the first middle value.

 - [ ] 6.
 Complete the `time_search` function to compute the running time of a search function.
 Note that this is an example of a "higher order" function, since one of its parameters is another function.